-- a. - developing and implementing a well-rounded program of instruction to meet the academic needs of all students; - b. identifying students who may be at risk for academic failure; - providing additional educational assistance to individual students the local educational agency or school determines need help in meeting the challenging State academic standards; and - d. identifying and implementing instructional and other strategies intended to strengthen academic programs and improve school conditions for student learning.

-1. Describe the division's instructional program as supported by the federal grant.
+- a. developing and implementing a well-rounded program of instruction to meet the academic needs of all students; - b. identifying students who may be at risk for academic failure; - providing additional educational assistance to individual students the local educational agency or school determines need help in meeting the challenging State academic standards; and - identifying and implementing instructional and other strategies intended to strengthen academic programs and improve school conditions for student learning. - Describe the division's instructional program as supported by the federal grant.
 Explain how the instructional program or program of services supplements, not supplants, the core instructional program or services offered by the LEA to all students and/or all schools.
 For Title I, Part A, include delivery model (targeted assistance and/or schoolwide), subject(s) addressed, grade span(s), etc.

-Alexandria City Public Schools (ACPS) serves one of the most culturally and ethnically diverse student populations in Virginia.
-ACPS' population is largely comprised of 37.5% Latino students, 28.5% White students, 25.6% Black students, and 5% Asian students.
-English learners (ELs), speaking over 100 different home languages, comprise the fastest-growing group of ACPS students, currently at 40% division-wide.
-Students with disabilities comprise 10% of the population, and 64.2% of ACPS students are economically disadvantaged (80.6% in Title I-served schools).
+Alexandria City Public Schools (ACPS) serves one of Virginia's most culturally and ethnically diverse student populations.
+ACPS's population comprises 36.9% Latino students, 28.1% White students, 25.8% Black students, and 5.5% Asian students.
+English learners (ELs), speaking 132 different home languages, comprise the fastest-growing group of ACPS students, currently at 31.1% division-wide.
+Students with disabilities comprise 10.2% of the population, and 65.3% of ACPS students are economically disadvantaged (81.5% in Title I-served schools).
 One percent of ACPS students are identified as experiencing homelessness, and three percent are military-connected.
-In 2019-20, the ACPS Office of Title I Programs will continue to serve seven elementary schools (including two K-8s) and one middle school, providing supplemental resources to strengthen instruction in the core academic areas via the provision of supports such as additional instructional and coaching staff, supplemental tools for instruction, extended learning time for students, and professional learning for staff.
-Targeted resources support initiatives for schools in need of academic improvement, to help meet the instructional needs of students who are most atrisk academically, strengthen parent and family engagement, and support academic programming.
-All Title I schools in ACPS operate Schoolwide programs to enhance the overall academic program in the division's highest poverty schools.
+In 2021-22, the ACPS Office of Title I Programs will continue to serve five elementary schools, two PK-8s, and one middle school, providing supplemental resources to strengthen instruction in the core academic areas as well as socio-emotional learning via the provision of supports such as additional instructional, coaching, and counseling staff, supplemental tools for instruction, extended learning time for students, and professional learning for staff.
+Targeted resources buttress initiatives for schools in need of support for academic improvement, help meet the instructional needs of students who are most challenged academically, strengthen meaningful parent and family engagement, and support and integrate academic programming generally.
+All Title I schools in ACPS operate Schoolwide programs to enhance the overall academic program and address challenges to student academic growth and eradicate achievement gaps.